AEW Dynamite preview: The card for Wednesday's TBS show - Pro Wrestling Dot Net

 The following matches are advertised for Wednesday’s edition of the AEW Dynamite television show.

-Powell’s POV: Wednesday’s Dynamite will be live from Atlantic City, New Jersey at Jim Whelan Boardwalk Hall.
-AEW Rampage will be taped the same night.
+Powell’s POV: Dynamite will be live from Nashville, Tennessee at Nashville Municipal Auditorium.
+AEW Rampage will also be taped the same night.
 Join Jake Barnett for our weekly live review of Dynamite as the show airs Wednesdays on TBS at 7CT/8ET.
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members.

-We are looking for reports from anyone attending AEW Dynamite in New Jersey.
+We are looking for reports from anyone attending AEW Dynamite in Nashville.
 If you are going to this event or another upcoming show and want to help, email me at dotnetjason@gmail.com

 Be the first to comment